The Producers (1967 film): Plot

-To guarantee the show's failure, they hire Roger De Bris, a flamboyantly gay transvestite director, whose productions seldom make it past initial rehearsals.
-The part of Hitler goes to a hippie named Lorenzo St. DuBois, also known, in a reference to the counterculture drug, as L. S. D., who wanders into the theater during the casting call wearing a necklace made of a can of Campbell's soup attached to a rope.
-At the theater on opening night, Max tries to ensure a harshly negative review by attempting to bribe a New York Times theatre critic.

-The play opens with a lavish production of the title song, "Springtime for Hitler", which celebrates Nazi Germany's conquering Europe ("Springtime for Hitler and Germany/Winter for Poland and France").
-As expected, the audience is horrified and offended.
-L. S. D. then comes on stage as Hitler, and his beatnik-like portrayal makes the audience think the show is a satire.
-To Max and Leo's horror, Springtime for Hitler is a hit, so their investors will be expecting a larger financial return than can be paid out.
+At the theater on opening night, Max tries to ensure a harshly negative review by appearing to attempt to bribe a New York Times theatre critic.
+Despite a promising start, with a distasteful opening number that causes several walk-outs ("Springtime for Hitler and Germany/Winter for Poland and France"), Max, Leo and Franz are horrified to see De Bris's revisions, and L.S.D.'s beatnik-like portrayal of Hitler, have turned the admiring tribute into a campy, comedic satire.
+Springtime for Hitler is declared a hit.

-Back at their office, as Max and Leo are fighting after the latter attempts to turn himself in in exchange for a plea bargain, a gun-wielding Franz confronts them, angered by the audience laughing at the depiction of Hitler.
+Back at their office, as Max and Leo are fighting after the latter attempts to turn himself in to get a plea bargain, a gun-wielding Franz confronts them, angered by the audience laughing at the depiction of Hitler.
 He tries first to shoot them, and then himself, but runs out of bullets.
 The three then decide to blow up the theater to end the production, but they are caught in the explosion and arrested.
-At the trial, where they are found "incredibly guilty" by the jury, Leo makes an impassioned statement praising Max for being his friend and changing his life.
+At the trial, where they are found "incredibly guilty" by the jury, Leo makes an impassioned statement praising Max, even for his faults, for being his friend and changing his life for the greater good (even as he also calls Max "the most selfish man I ever met in my life.")
+Max claims that they have learned their lesson and will never do such misdeeds again.

-Max, Leo, and Franz are sent to the state penitentiary, where they produce a new musical called Prisoners of Love.
-While Max and Franz supervise rehearsals, Leo oversells shares of the play to their fellow prisoners and the warden.
+Max, Leo, and Franz are sent to the state penitentiary, where they produce a new musical called Prisoners of Love with their fellow inmates.
+While Max and Franz supervise rehearsals, Leo is put in charge of the money, overselling shares of the play to interested prisoners and the warden.